 Even though juvenile cases are technically civil proceedings as opposed to full-scale criminal cases, these are still serious charges with serious consequences.
 If your child is adjudicated as a juvenile delinquent, he or she will have a record, which could affect him or her if later charged with a crime as an adult.

 Juveniles may also receive indeterminate sentencing, in which they are sentenced to a juvenile detention center and then are transferred to adult prison when they reach age 17.
 We understand the value of keeping your family together if possible.
-We have succeeded in achieving good outcomes for many young people.
+Wes Ball has succeeded in achieving good outcomes for many young people.

 In Case Evidence Is Compelling

 With so much at stake, juveniles charged with offenses such as shoplifting or assault have as great a need for skilled advocacy as adults charged with crimes do.
-As experienced defense attorneys, we are confident we can find every avenue to a favorable outcome such as "case dismissed" or reduction of charges.
-As is necessary, we will seek to help your family take advantage of all available rehabilitation resources, increasing the odds for a better future.
-In addition, our lawyers can advise you in any school disciplinary proceeding that affects your child.
+As an experienced defense attorney, Wes Ball is confident he can find every avenue to a favorable outcome such as “case dismissed” or reduction of charges.
+As is necessary, he will seek to help your family take advantage of all available rehabilitation resources, increasing the odds for a better future.
+In addition, Wes Ball can advise you in any school disciplinary proceeding that affects your child.